 Permanent exhibits showcase Cayman’s art and traditions, cultural and natural history, including boats, furniture, textiles, paintings and ceramics.

 Many of the Museum’s exhibits are interactive and include a simulated submarine showing our marine species and habitats, a 3D bathymetric map showing Cayman’s location in the Caribbean, a life-like talking animatronic figure, and an audiovisual introduction to Cayman’s history, environment and people.

 There are changing galleries that features information on a variety of cultural history, natural history and local art-related topics.

-The Museum Shop offers a wide selection of locally made products & souvenirs, and are the official distributor of the Cayman Islands flag.
+The Museum Shop offers a wide selection of locally made products and souvenirs, and are the official distributor of the Cayman Islands flag.

 Opening hours are Monday-Friday 9am–5pm, Saturday 10am–2pm and select public holidays.

 Admission is CI$6.40 for adults, CI$4.80 for seniors and CI$2.40 for children.
 Members and local students are admitted free.
 Residents can also visit for free on the first Saturday of every month.